stella3d/job-system-cookbook/README.md

 Each example script has a corresponding scene where it's set up.

+## Job System Details

+You can use the job system in the [2018.1 beta](https://unity3d.com/unity/beta) right now.
+Examples written here are written & tested on the latest beta version, starting with beta 4.

+For a detailed look into how the C# job system works, please watch the [Unite Austin presentation](https://www.youtube.com/watch?v=AXUvnk7Jws4) if you haven't seen it.

 ## Examples

 Note: examples in this repo use `LateUpdate()` as an easy way to handle completing jobs later than we schedule them, but in real code you might want to schedule the jobs early in `Update` (using Script Execution Order maybe) so you can use the result later in the same frame.